Insydebv/webdev-scss-styleguide/README.md

 ## CSS

 ### Rule declaration
 A “rule declaration” is the name given to a selector (or a group of selectors) with an accompanying group of properties.
-Here's an example:

-* Put blank lines between rule declarations, mixins and functions.
-Single line declarations are allowed and don't new blank lines between them.
+* Put blank lines between rule declarations.
+* Single line declarations are allowed and don't need blank lines between them.
 ```css
 .listing {
 	font-size: 18px;